EGG HATCHING GUARANTEE

 Guaranteed To Arrive Alive

-Please be aware if you purchase one of our chameleons we only ship to FEDEX HUB not to residental.
+Please be aware if you purchase one of our chameleons we ship to FEDEX HUB or residential, if residential is chosen you must be present at time of delivery.

 We only ship Monday-Wednesday for animal safety.